Wilks coefficient

-The Wilks coefficient or Wilks formula is a mathematical coefficient that can be used to measure the relative strengths of powerlifters despite the different weight classes of the lifters.
+The Wilks coefficient, or Wilks formula, is a scoring system used to compare the strength of powerlifters of different body weights.
+A lifter's total is multiplied by a coefficient determined by body weight and sex to produce a Wilks score.
 Robert Wilks, CEO of Powerlifting Australia, is the author of the formula.

 Equation

 Original version

 The following equation is used to calculate the Wilks coefficient: